Sample questions relating to Covent Garden leasehold conveyancing

 - Registering of the assignment of the change of lessee after a sale

-An example of a Freehold Enfranchisement case for a Covent Garden property is 20 Avonwick Road in July 2013.
+An example of a Freehold Enfranchisement decision for a Covent Garden premises is 20 Avonwick Road in July 2013.
 The Tribunal was dealing with an application under Section 26 of the Leasehold Reform Housing and Urban Development Act 1993 for a determination of the freehold value of the property.
-It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case related to 1 flat.
-The unexpired term was 73.26 years.
+It was concluded that the price to be paid was Fifteen Thousand Nine Hundred and Seventy (£15,970) divided as to £8,200 for Flat 20 and £7,770 for Flat 20A This case was in relation to 1 flat.
+The the unexpired term as at the valuation date was 73.26 years.

 Leasehold conveyancing in Covent Garden is not unique.
-All leases is drafted differently and legal mistakes in the legal wording can sometimes mean that certain sections are erroneous.
+All leases is drafted differently and drafting errors can result in certain provisions are missing.
 For example, if your lease is missing any of the following, it could be defective:

 - Clauses dealing with recovering service charges for expenditure on the building or common parts.